Vasi012/PP5-Predictive-Analysis/README.md

 ## Unfixed Bugs

-- As the project is still in inception, I do not know if there are any bugs yet.
-This will be updated once the project will be almost finished.
+- After conducting a set of tests, I haven found any bugs.
+- However, there are some warning as the pandas packages are updating, and some variables might not work accordingly.
+The project has been checked before submission on the 2nd of February, and everything works as expected.

 ---